dhilasdrh/Dicoding-MADE-Submission4/README.md

 Checklists:
 * The application can save movies to the favorite database.
 * The application can delete movies from the favorite database.
-* A page to display a list of favorite films.
+* A page to display a list of favorite movies.
 * All application features and components used in Submission 3 must be maintained.